Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__01_05.mp3"></audio>

-A | Am I in class 2?
+A:  Am I in class 2?
-B | Yes, you are.
-No, you aren’t.
+B:  Yes, you are.  -  No, you aren’t.
-A | Are you Mike?
+A:  Are you Mike?
-B | Yes, I am.
-No, I’m not.
+B:  Yes, I am.  -  No, I’m not.